-In connection with providing certain Services (“Affected Services”), we may collect Personal Information from Consumers (“Consumer Personal Information”) as defined by the California Consumer Privacy Act (the “Act”).Although no one under the age of 18 is intended for this Website, please note, if you are a California resident under the age of 18, and a registered user of any site where this Policy is posted, California Business and Professions Code Section 22581 permits you to request and obtain removal of content or information you have publicly posted.
+In connection with providing certain Services (“Affected Services”), we may collect Personal Information from Consumers (“Consumer Personal Information”) as defined by the California Consumer Privacy Act (the “Act”).No one under the age of 18 is intended for this Website.
+Please note, if you are a California resident under the age of 18, and register on the Website, California Business and Professions Code Section 22581 permits you to request and obtain removal of content or information you have publicly posted.

 - Contact Us

 If you would like to update the Account Personal Information we hold about you, please contact us at email@example.com with your request.